ClockTheSenior/MCSE/README.md

-# MCSE - The way to the MC sound effects.
+# MCSE - The way to the MC sounds.

 This python program allows you to extract the Minecraft Sound Files to any given location!